Toastberries/MarkerSpawners/README.md

 ## Usage
 ##### Creating Spawners
 Everything is set with entity tags!
-Here's the list of variables and default values and explenations.
+Here's the list of variables and default values and explanations.
 The tag "MarkerSpawner" is mandatory!
 ```
  String |      id       |  -  | ID of a MythicMob, case sensitive